alerivaecon/Alessandro_Riva_Projects/Cake-Eating.md

 basics of Dynamic Programming in my Mathematical Economics class.
 Although simple, this code is able to highlight the main characteristics of Dynamic Programming, being a useful exercise to unite theoretical modeling with coding.

-In a Cake-Eating setting, an agent has to consume a finite amount of resource (the "cake") in a discrete time setting in order to maximize their total discounted utility.
+In a Cake-Eating setting, an agent has to consume a finite amount of resource (the "cake") in a discrete horizon in order to maximize their total discounted utility.

 # **Setup of the problem**
 In this specific problem, an agent has to consume a cake of size $W=5$ in $T=3$ periods,